lkonga/bluetooth-misc/README.md

 ### Description

-Simple volume control script to increase or decrease volume from terminal for Sony WH-1000XM3 and WF-1000XM3
+Simple volume control script to increase or decrease volume from terminal for Sony WH-1000XM3 and WF-1000XM3, shouold work for another devices